 Bridging loans are a type of ‘alternative finance’ and are growing in popularity because they are easier to access than a mortgage from a high street lender though they tend to be for one or two years.

-A bridging loan can be used for just about any purpose and you will need a security property to access them – the money can be used for buying or developing a property that may not otherwise attract a mortgage.
+A bridging loan can be used for just about any purpose, but you will need a security property to access them – the money can be used for buying or developing a house or flat that may not otherwise attract a mortgage.

 We left his office with a firm idea of how much we could spend on the first property, and how long we would have to repay the funds.

-This then allowed us to go off and research the availability and timeframes for getting a mortgage, though many mortgage providers won’t lend until major work on the property is complete.
+This then allowed us to go off and research the availability and timeframes for getting a mortgage, though many mortgage providers won’t lend until major work on the building is complete.

 However, once you get the first few done and have money in the bank, it starts to get easier (and cheaper!).